mririgoyen/goal-lamp/README.md

 ### Supported Teams

 I am a Blackhawks fan first and a Lightning fan second.
 Those two are included in `src/audio/teams`.
 You can include any other teams (or any other sounds), by dropping a `WAV` file in that folder.
-Keep the name of the file free of spaces and lowercase.
+Keep the name of the file lowercase and free of spaces.
 You use the filename (minus extension) as the `team` parameter when making the call to turn the lamp on.

 ### Starting the Service